 Identity Theft Protection

 Despite your best efforts to manage the flow of your personal information or to keep it to yourself, skilled identity thieves may use a variety of methods to gain access to your data.
-Some examples are as follows:
+Some examples are:

 - They steal wallets and purses containing your identification and credit/bank cards.